 - Accountability: Demonstrate responsibility for our actions; establish and communicate clearly defined and articulated goals and objectives. - Benchmark: To develop and pursue high standards by encouraging skill development and entrepreneurship to meet industry and society needs. - Commitment: Focus on students and stakeholders needs; continuously evaluate and improve academics, research and infrastructure. - Dignity: Recognize the expertise of all members of the institute and encourage individual contribution and also include stakeholders in the decisions that affect them.

 Kandlakoya (V), Medchal Road, Hyderabad-501401, Telangana State (India)

-Academic Regulations [R19]
+Academic Regulations [R20]

 B.Tech. - Regular Four Year Degree Programme

-(For students admitted from the academic year 2019 - 20)

-B.Tech. - Lateral Entry Scheme (For students admitted from the academic year 2020 - 21)
+(For students admitted from the academic year 2020 - 21)